Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/solution-authoring.md

 }
 ```

+> **Note**: Given backward compatibility concern, CIQS will not check the regional availability of **Data Factory** (microsoft.datafactory/datafactories) so as to compute the available locations for your solution.
+Therefore, you **MUST** hardcode the region for **Data Factory** in your ARM template as the above example shows.

-At the meantime, **LocationProvidedFor** must be specified in that particular ARM deployment step in the **Manifest.xml**, so that CIQS will **stop checking** the regional availability for those service(s).
+In the meantime, **LocationProvidedFor** **MUST** be specified in that particular ARM deployment step in the **Manifest.xml**, so that CIQS will **skip** checking the regional availability for those service(s).
 For example below, it signifies the CIQS deployment engine that, "_location has been **hardcoded** for 'microsoft.datalakestore/accounts', and please ignore 'microsoft.datalakestore/accounts' when rendering the location dropdown list_":

 ```xml
 <ArmDeployment source="arm\CreateADLS.json" title="Create ADLS" >